schuchert/wikispaces/pages/FitNesse.Tutorials.ScriptTables.md

 The spirit of the keyword message in Smalltalk was revived in the design of the do fixture and then carried over into Slim.
 [[#introduction]]
 # Introduction
-In this tutorial, you'll continue working with the DVR problem, continuing right from where you left off in [[FitNesse.Tutorials.2|Query Tables Tutorial]].
-You can use your code as is from the previous tutorial, or you can use the tag FitNesse.Tutorials.ScriptTables, review [[FitNesse.Tutorials.WorkingFromGitHub|here]] to figure out what to do with this tag.
+In this tutorial, you'll continue working with the DVR problem, continuing right from where you left off in [Query Tables Tutorial]({{ site.pagesurl}}/FitNesse.Tutorials.2).
+You can use your code as is from the previous tutorial, or you can use the tag FitNesse.Tutorials.ScriptTables, review [here]({{ site.pagesurl}}/FitNesse.Tutorials.WorkingFromGitHub) to figure out what to do with this tag.

 In this tutorial you will learn how to use script tables to express things with sequences of messages rather than rows of data that are either created or queried.
 It is typically possible to express in script tables what you can do with decision tables and query tables.
 The reverse is also true. typically it is a matter of habit or taste.
 Sometimes, however, one expression is simply better than another.
 # A First Script Table